Updated March 15, 2023

 A dumpster is ideal for keeping a project moving efficiently because you can remove debris from your home as it’s demolished.

-This will minimize the mess and enable you to finish the project as quickly and smoothly as possible.
+This will minimize risks and mess during your demolition project and enable you to finish it as quickly, safely, and smoothly as possible.

 If you decide to do any of the demolition work yourself, exercise caution and follow all safety precautions.